Aryan-iz/Scatch/README.md

 View a list of past orders with their status and details.

-Editable Profile: Update full name, email, and profile picture directly on the account page (with AJAX-like submission for a smooth experience).
+Editable Profile: Update full name, email, and profile picture directly on the account page.

-Responsive Design: Optimized for various screen sizes (mobile, tablet, desktop) using Tailwind CSS.
+Responsive Design: It is not compelety Responsive but will work on that later😊.

 Flash Messages: User-friendly success and error notifications.

 Technologies Used
-Based on your package-lock.json and typical project structure, here are the technologies used:

 Backend:

 Node.js: JavaScript runtime environment.